zhaojanelle/html-validation-fixes/README.md

 **Sift through the files and code and fix all of the errors.**

 - *Fork this repository.*
-- Fix the 3 poorly named files.
+- Fix all the naming convention issues.
-- Fix the 4 indentation issues.
+- Fix all the indentation problems.
-- Fix the 3 validation errors.
+- Fix all the validation errors.
-- Remember to do regular commits.
-- Run it through Markbot and make sure it passes all the checks.
+- *Run it through Markbot and make sure it passes all the checks.*

 ---

-## Goal
+## Hand in

-Pass all the Markbot tests.
+Drop this folder into your Markbot application.
+Make sure to fix all the errors.
+And submit to Canvas using Markbot.